Reading: Skimming & Scanning

 Practice Text: Let's Find the Argument

 Apply the strategy to the article below.
-First, just read the parts in bold to create your "skeleton outline."
+Read only the parts with a darker text color to create your "skeleton outline."

 Balancing Growth and Preservation: The Future of Tourism in Kampot